edmav4/BiPer/README.md

 ## CIFAR10

 ### Training
-To train a model using BiPer, we follow two stages.
-In the first stage, we train the model using {}.
-In the second stage, we finetune the model using {}.
+Our approach consists of a two-stage training strategy.
+In the first stage, the network is trained with real weights and binary features.
+Then, in the second stage, a warm weight initialization is employed based on the binary representation of the output weights from the first stage, and the model is fully trained to binarize the weights.
+Thus, the problem is split into two subproblems: weight and feature binarization.

 #### Stage 1
 To train stage1, you can use a similar command as follows: